HITS-AI/k-melloddy/README.md

   - Handles binary, categorical, and continuous labels.
   - Converts continuous labels into classification labels using thresholds.
   - Scales experimental values using `StandardScaler`.
+- **Unit Conversion**:
+  - **NEW**: Automatically converts units to SI (International System of Units) using the `pint` package.
+  - Supports common chemical/pharmaceutical units (μg/mL, μM, hours, etc.).
+  - Creates new columns with SI-converted values and units.
+  - Provides detailed conversion summaries and statistics.
+  - Handles comparison operators (>, <) in measurement values.
+- **pH Correction**:
+  - **NEW**: Corrects pH-dependent activity values to a target pH (default: 7.4, physiological pH).
+  - Supports three correction methods: Henderson-Hasselbalch equation, empirical correction, and molecular properties-based correction.
+  - Automatically detects pH-related data when 'pH' is found in Test_Type column.
+  - Creates new columns with pH-corrected values for each method.
+  - Handles missing pH data gracefully.
 - **Input File Support**:
   - Supports both CSV and Excel (.xlsx/.xls) file formats.
   - Automatically detects and processes ADMET and PK sheets in Excel files.